The through-line has always been: what a brand says, how it looks, and how it actually lands with the people it's for.

 .svg.png)

-We're based in the Hudson Valley, just north of New York City, and work with clients locally in Westchester County, throughout the tri-state area, as well as nationally and internationally.
+We're based in the Hudson Valley, just north of New York City, working with clients across Westchester County, the tri-state area, and nationally.
+Same job, different shapes: an identity system, a packaging redesign, a web build, an ad campaign, or lately, the brand-voice rules that keep AI-generated content on-brand.

 We create the materials that move audiences from awareness to action.

-The work showcased below represents projects led throughout my 25+ year career in design and brand marketing.
+The work below spans a 25+ year career in design and brand marketing.
 Recent projects were completed as Mazar Design Group.
-Earlier work includes campaigns developed while serving as a Creative Lead at Accenture and as Partner at Tenthwave.
-All represent the strategic thinking, creative vision, and execution quality that define my approach.
+Earlier work was built as an Executive Creative Lead at Accenture and a Partner at Tenthwave.
+Different logos, same job: figure out what a brand should say, how it should look, and how it lands with the people it's for.

 Full-scale branding, marketing collateral, and a website built to drive trust and bring more customers through the door.